 - xx.xx.xx.xx represents the IP address of the Nano assigned by your router.

 - The current IP address may deviate from this example.

 - Now click on [Save and Apply and Reboot] at the bottom of the page.

 - The meteobridge restarts and after 2-3 minutes is included in your own WiFi network.

 - Open your browser (make sure your device is connected to your own local network again) and enter this URL (or the previously found IP address) in the address bar: magicip.meteobridge.com and press [enter]

-- A login screen appears:
+- A login screen or link appears:

 - The user interface of the Meteobridge Nano appears.

 2.9 Meteobridge Nano reset options